electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/navigation/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/technology/uiandoperations/navigation/searchb.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/technology/uiandoperations/navigation/searchbs.jpg"
-        alt="Step 1: Input for search can be done with keyboard when car is stationary" title="Step 1: Input for search can be done with keyboard when car is stationary">
+        class="img-fluid" alt="Step 1: Input for search can be done with keyboard when car is stationary" title="Step 1: Input for search can be done with keyboard when car is stationary">
     </a>
     <figcaption><h4>Step 1: Input for search can be done with keyboard when car is stationary</h4></figcaption>
 </figure>